This blog may contain affiliate links. Read our disclosure policy for more info.

 There are a couple of great, easy walking trails at the top, including the 400-meter (1,312-foot) Spirit Trail, which takes you to the Spirit Viewing Platform.
 As well as enjoying the beautiful views of the Howe Sound, you can also dive deeper into the history of the Sḵwx̱wú7mesh Nation, who have lived in this area since before records began.

-For a longer walk, the Wonderland Lake nature trail is about 1.8 km (1.1 miles) long and will take you through pretty meadows and around the lake.
+For a longer walk, the Wonderland Lake nature trail is about 1.8 kilometers (1.1 miles) long and will take you through pretty meadows and around the lake.
 The Panorama Trail is the same in terms of length, but it instead takes you through the forest, over granite outcroppings, and past lots of viewpoints to stop and grab a pic!
 Both trails are easy and family-friendly and should take about 30 minutes to complete.

 If you’re visiting the Sea to Sky Gondola in the winter, you can still enjoy a fair bit of walking!
 You’ll be pleased to know that the Sky Pilot Suspension Bridge, Summit Lodge Viewing Deck, and Spirit Trail are regularly cleared of snow, just remember to wrap up warm!